fareen341/jokes/README.md

 <h3>Javascript Jokes Project</h3><br>
-This project consume the dadjokes api and display its jokes on the page
+This project consume the dadjokes api and display its jokes on the webpage